Enrolment

 If your child attends Long Day Care as well as Sessional Kinder, the funding scheme will prioritise funding at a Sessional Kinder in the first instance.

-Although Winston Hills will receive funding for each child, there are still additional costs to run and maintain the kindergarten including security, utilities, maintenance, equipment, cleaning, yard maintenance etc. The funding is directly related to the provision of the children’s program and does not cover these extra costs.
+Although Winston Hills will receive funding for each child, there are still additional costs to run and maintain the kindergarten including security, utilities, maintenance, equipment, cleaning, yard maintenance and administration.
+The funding is directly related to the provision of the children’s program and does not cover these extra costs.
 The service may suggest a voluntary donation to assist with these additional costs in order to continue to run the kindergarten at a high standard, however this would not be compulsory for families.
 Attendance at the service is not conditional on a voluntary donation.
 We will provide opportunities for fundraising efforts throughout the year, and strongly encourage the support of our families.

 At times throughout the year an additional excursion(s) or event(s) may be arranged where it is considered relevant to the service’s program and the children’s interests.
 At this time any additional costs to families are taken into consideration before a decision is made, however a charge may be made to families for the cost recovery for this event (i.e. entry and transport costs).
-Families cannot be charged for incursions or regular excursions (including Bush Kinder) that are a core part of the kindergarten program.
+Families cannot be charged for incursions or regular excursions that are a core part of the kindergarten program.

 Parents cannot be charged a compulsory maintenance fee / levy regardless of whether they attend a working bee (or similar) or not.
 Any parent contribution to maintenance is voluntary.